Skip to content

 The holes cost about $10–20 each to patch, and that's on you

 Our quote does not include the repairs costs of the holes and depending on the plasterer you use it would cost about $10-20 dollars a hole for the repair and painting.
-I'd rather tell you that up front than surprise you with it after the job.
+Better you hear that up front than get surprised by it after the job.
 The patching is a job for a competent plasterer, not something we leave you guessing about.

 It won't stop the bass thump of footsteps